 After completing the FAFSA, you will receive your personal My Financial Aid Plan by email to your wgu.edu address.
 After reviewing your Financial Aid Plan, continue the financial aid process by accessing the Financial Aid tab in your Student Portal to accept or change the recommended loan amounts.
 An award letter displaying your requested, or otherwise eligible, loan and grant amounts will be sent to your WGU email address.
 At that time, the financial aid process is complete and no further action is necessary.

-For new students, we strongly recommend you begin the financial aid process as soon as possible.
+For new students, the deadline for completing the financial aid process is the 22nd of the month prior to your intended program start date.
+This deadline also includes submission and approval of any additional required documents by the Financial Aid Office.
 Failure to complete the process or submit the required documents will result in a delay of funding and may affect your start date.
-Speak to your enrollment counselor or the financial aid office for more information.

 As a WGU student, you can use financial aid to pay for tuition, fees, books, other school-related supplies, technology needed for online study, and personal living expenses.
 The "technology needed" can include a new computer, internet service fees, and software.